-When Angela was little, she wore red, heavy glasses and always had her nose buried in a book.
+When Angela was little, she wore red glasses and always had her nose buried in a book.
 Her love of the written word eventually led her to journalism (and probably her myopia), and it’s what has shaped her life.

-Angela comes to the Coachella Valley as KESQ's morning anchor after teaching graduate school classes at the USC Annenberg School of Journalism and Communication.
-Prior to that, Angela was a reporter at KRIV-TV Fox 26 News in Houston, where she covered hurricanes, the 2016 election, and two Super Bowls.
-She delivered network live shots and hosted a weekly food segment as well as the station's public affairs segment "The Asian Connection."
-During her time there, she also reported at KTRK, the ABC owned and operated station in Houston.
+Angela anchors News Channel 3 In The Morning from 5 a.m. to 7 a.m. and the noon news program.
+She also hosts the Palm Springs International Film Festival live red carpet show as well as the St. Jude Dream Home Giveaway live on air.
+She comes to the Coachella Valley after teaching graduate school classes at the USC Annenberg School of Journalism and Communication.
+Prior to that, Angela was a reporter and fill-in anchor at KRIV Fox 26 News in Houston, where she covered hurricanes, the 2016 election, and two Super Bowls.
+She delivered network live shots on terrorist plots and record-breaking floodwater damage.
+She also hosted a weekly food segment as well as the station's public affairs segment "The Asian Connection," which spotlighted Asian American newsmakers and the diversity in Houston.
+During her time there, she also reported at KTRK in Houston.

-Angela graduated from UC San Diego with degrees in World Literatures, Writing, and Psychology.
+Angela graduated with degrees in World Literatures, Writing, and Psychology from UC San Diego.
 Her first job was at KUSI’s morning show in San Diego, where she worked as a news writer.
 After that, she earned a Master of Science from Columbia University’s Journalism School in New York City and went on to become a reporter for NY1 News.

 The Southern California native has lived in London and Taipei.
-She is fluent in Mandarin, a certified scuba diver, and an alumna of Pi Beta Phi.
+She is fluent in Mandarin, a certified scuba diver, a proud member of AAJA, and an alumna of Pi Beta Phi.
 She also loves The Simpsons and is on a perpetual hunt for the perfect burrito.
+Her days are spent with her husband, new baby, and two dogs.
 If you have a story idea, email her at email@example.com.